 Governor questioned over Indiana’s probe of Amazon death

-Republican Gov. Eric Holcomb denies any involvement in the state’s investigation of the 2017 death at Amazon’s Plainfield warehouse as reported Monday by the nonprofit news outlet Reveal from The Center for Investigative Reporting.
+Republican Gov. Eric Holcomb denies any involvement in the state’s investigation of the 2017 death at Amazon’s Plainfield warehouse.

-The outlet reports a safety inspector concluded Amazon didn’t provide sufficient training before a forklift fatally crushed 59-year-old Phillip Lee Terry and a $28,000 fine was ordered.
-But it cites a recording the inspector made in which his boss tells Amazon officials how to shift the blame to “employee misconduct.”
+The news outlet Reveal from the Center for Investigative Reporting reported Monday that a safety inspector ordered a $28,000 fine against Amazon, concluding it didn’t provide enough training before a forklift fatally crushed 59-year-old Phillip Lee Terry.
+It cites a recording the inspector made in which his boss tells Amazon officials how to shift the blame to “employee misconduct.”

 The death investigation happened while the Holcomb administration was bidding on Amazon’s planned second headquarters project.